-WebBlocker uses a database of web site addresses, which are identified by content categories.
-When a user on your network tries to connect to a web site, the Firebox or XTM device examines the WebBlocker database.
-If the web site is not in the database or is not blocked, the page opens.
-If the web site is in the WebBlocker database and is blocked based on the content category of the site, a notification appears and the web site is not displayed.
+WebBlocker uses a database of website addresses, which are identified by content categories.
+When a user on your network tries to connect to a website, the Firebox examines the WebBlocker database.
+If the website is not in the database or is not blocked, the page opens.
+If the website is in the WebBlocker database and is blocked based on the content category of the site, a notification appears and the website is not displayed.

-When you configure WebBlocker, you have two options for the type of WebBlocker database the Firebox or XTM device uses to control access to web content.
+When you configure WebBlocker, you have two options for the type of WebBlocker database the Firebox uses to control access to web content.

 Websense cloud with Websense categories